 Saint Ignatius of Loyola, founder of the Jesuits (officially knowns as the Society of Jesus or SJs) gave the Church a beautiful practice for reflecting daily on our relationship with God.
 It’s known as the examen.
 There are many examples of the examen, but the simpler the better, especially for beginners!
 The examen is composed of a series of questions that help us to reflect on God’s love in our day and how we responded or failed to respond.
 The following is a simple example to consider:

 This post is the second in a series of three posts guest authored by Dcn.
 Matthew Halbach, PhD.
-He is an author and the Director of Catechesis for William H. Sadlier.
-He earned his Ph.D. in Catechetics from The Catholic University of America in 2014.
+He is the Executive Director of Catechesis for William H. Sadlier, Inc. and a a member of the USCCB National Advisory Council.
+He earned his PhD in Catechetics from The Catholic University of America in 2014.
 He is married with six children.
 As the “Deacon Doctor,” Deacon Halbach will be a featured guest blogger throughout the summer on the Sadlier Religion Blog on the topic of Summer, Family and Faith.
 Subscribe now to catch the last post in this exciting series.